dabble-r/bigqueryexplorer/README.md

-# BigQuery SQL Explorer & Chart Builder

-# Big Query Client 2
+# Big Query Client Explorer

 A lightweight Streamlit application for exploring Google BigQuery datasets, running custom SQL queries, and visualizing query results with an interactive chart builder.
 The app emphasizes clarity, fast iteration, and a smooth workflow for both beginners and experienced developers.